MohanadDiab/langrs/README.md

 - **Bounding Box Detection:** Locate objects in remote sensing images with a sliding window approach.
 - **Outlier Detection:** Apply various statistical and machine learning methods to filter out anomalies in the detected objects based on the area of the detected bounding boxes.
+- **Non-Max Suppression** Applies NMS to the input bounding boxes, can reduce accuracy slightly, but greatly increases inference speed and lowers memory usage.
 - **Area Calculation:** Compute and rank bounding boxes by their areas.
 - **Image Segmentation:** Detect and extract objects based on text prompts using LangSAM.
 ---